nasa/cmr-graphql/README.md

 ## Application Installation

-Before running the application you'll want to ensure that all necessary packages are installed by running:
+### Prerequisites

+- Docker
+- aws-sam-cli (`brew install aws-sam-cli`)

+### Application

+To install Node dependencies:

     npm install

-You will also need Python3.9+ (Ideally installed in a virtual environment) to query the collection generateVariableDrafts field.
+You will also need Python3.11+ (Ideally installed in a virtual environment) to query the collection generateVariableDrafts field.
 Run the following to ensure proper operation of this query.

     python3 -m venv .venv
     source .venv/bin/activate
     pip install -r requirements.txt

+### Environment Variables

+We use [dotenvx](https://github.com/dotenvx/dotenvx) to manage multiple `.env` files for various environments.
+See `.env.EXAMPLE` for an example config, or ask a team member for the full files.

+If you want to run any environment locally you will need to create the following files

+- .env.prod
+- .env.uat
+- .env.sit
+- .env.local
+  - For running a local copy of CMR

 CMR-GraphQL uses a few environment variables for configuring runtime options: